 What a Rust skin does is almost entirely cosmetic, but because of the nature of the game, some skins could impact your survivability.
 One thing that you quickly learn in Rust is that attracting attention to yourself is a bad idea.

-New Rust Skins
+Desirable Rust Console Skins

 If you’re interested in the latest offerings from the Rust console skin store or want to trade Rust console skins, you’ll be pleased to know that the game is constantly updated with new cosmetics for purchase.